top of page

 After the breakup, all of this changed.
 Your new sexual encounters become unpredictable, the experience feels unfamiliar, a lot remains unknown, and the ground feels less safe.
 In light of this, the moments of physical and emotional unity in which we feel so utterly exposed might lead to sexual performance anxiety (SPA).

 This happens when your body fears that you won’t perform well or even at all.
 This can be overwhelming that can trigger anxiety.
-Which is going to be a roadblock to achieving or sustaining an erection.
+Which is going to be a roadblock to achieving or sustaining your wood.

 Other breakup scenarios that can be traumatic for a man to perform in his next relationship

-If your breakup was because you had erection troubles, or a physical cause of ED, then this may lead to self doubt or fear of rejection from a new partner.
+If your breakup was because you had trouble downstairs then this may lead to self-doubt or fear of rejection from a new partner.
 This may lead to sexual avoidance or sexual anorexia because of a fear that their new partner may have similar feelings as your ex-partner.

 Manage Your Stress Levels